steled/documentation/docs/mkdocs/configuration.md

 # Configuration

-- how to configure MkDocs to use with GitHub Actions
+- how to configure MkDocs for use with GitHub Actions

 ## Creating the site